biobakery/cgfp/README.md

 If you use the protocol or data files provided here, please cite the following publication:

-TBD
+B. J. Levin *et al*., *Science* **355**, eaai8386 (2017).
+(DOI: [10.1126/science.aai8386](http://dx.doi.org/10.1126/science.aai8386))

 ----

 ## Prerequisites

 * **Sequence Similarity Network (SSN) for Protein Family of Interest (PFOI).** SSNs can be generated using the Enzyme Function Initiatives-Enzyme Similarity Tool (EFI-EST) at [http://efi.igb.illinois.edu/efi-est/](http://efi.igb.illinois.edu/efi-est/).
 In addition to the tutorial on the EFI-EST website, see [this review](http://www.dx.doi.org/10.1016/j.bbapap.2015.04.015) for more information on SSN construction.
-For chemically-guided functional profiling to be successful, SSNs must be well-constructed.
+For chemically guided functional profiling to be successful, SSNs must be well-constructed.
 Ideally, the clusters within an SSN should be known to represent isofunctional proteins.
 The code and tutorial below assume that the SSN has been generated from an InterPro family.
 If another option was used, such as with user-supplied sequences, the general workflow will be identical, but the scripts below will not apply.

 * **Cytoscape.** A program used to visualize SSNs.
 Cytoscape can be downloaded from [www.cytoscape.org](http://www.cytoscape.org).
 The tools below have been validated with Cytoscape 3.2.1.